News & Tips

 Knee and Hip Osteoarthritis (OA)

-Researchers are examining the factors which lead to the progression and onset of OA.
-One of the main causes of OA is sporting injuries to these joints.
-We are seeing that loss of muscle appears to be a main determinant of development of OA.
+Researchers are examining the factors which lead to the progression and onset of Osteoarthritis.
+One of the main causes of Osteoarthritis is sporting injuries to these joints.
+We are seeing that loss of muscle appears to be a main determinant of development of Osteoarthritis.
 For example, subjects who had undergone anterior cruciate ligament (ACL) reconstruction tended to under-load, rather than overload their joints, and therefore it could be under-loading and disuse (followed by bouts of overloading) rather than consistent loading that is causing progression of osteoarthritis.

 Research is looking at the best combination of treatment for tendinopathy (eg Achilles tendinitis, tennis elbow and patella tendinitis) It continues to support the use of specialized exercises, in combination with injections.
 Alternatives to corticosteroid injections that are being looked at include PRP (platelet-rich plasma) and prolotherapy injections.
 The specialized exercises which load the tendon in a way which assists healing without aggravating the problem are eccentric (lengthening) exercises.
 An example of eccentric exercise is lowering the affected heel down from a calf raise for Achilles tendinitis.
 It is hoped that the best combination of treatments will result in the best outcome for the many people who suffer from tendinitis.